marcietolbert/Email-Investigations/Join-Us-in-Creating-Unique-Material.md

 Header analysis identified a mismatch between the sender and reply-to addresses, with responses directed to info@duolingo-team[.]com, a typosquatted domain likely controlled by the attacker.
 The email content is generic, lacks personalization, and contains no verifiable details.
 No URLs or attachments were observed.

 Although SPF and DKIM authentication checks passed, they only validate the sending domain and do not confirm the legitimacy of the impersonated brand.
+The reply-to domain passed SPF but failed DKIM and DMARC authentication checks, indicating potential misalignment and increased likelihood of malicious intent.

 The recipient did not report any interaction with the email.